-Explores issues in hermeneutics from a philosophical perspective, and the engagement of that perspective with the theological, in the interpretation of biblical and other texts.
+Hermeneutics is the theory and methodology of interpretation, especially the interpretation of biblical and other texts.
+In 2018 we explore hermeneutics from a philosophical perspective, and the think about how this relates to theological issues in the interpretation of biblical and other texts.
 The unit also addresses modern developments, considering Schleiermacher, Dilthey, Heidegger, Gadamer and Ricouer, and the contributions of structuralists, poststructuralists and others.

 Explore the symbolic world of European and Australian art (including work by Aboriginal artists) to develop a deeper appreciation and understanding of the representation of selected key aspects of Christian belief.

 Explore philosophical, theological, and biblical issues, as well as aspects of spirituality and cultural hermeneutics through exposure to the medium of film.
 The course will introduce some of the key tools appropriate to the interpretation of visual representation, drawing on insights from film studies.

 Explore Isaiah the prophet, the cultural and historical settings of the various parts of Isaiah, the book as a whole, and its theology.
 Learn about the diverse genres of literature within the book, its theological themes, and its interpretation by engaging in exegesis and critical analysis of select texts from the three parts of Isaiah.

 Explore the meanings attributed to the death and resurrection of Jesus Christ in a variety of texts from the early Christian movement.

 Explore the biblical witness to the centrality of mission for Christian theology and discipleship.
 Moving beyond traditional appeals to texts which command missionary activity, the course will help the student understand how the theological and hermeneutical issues related to mission are explored in the canonical texts.